umarSiddique010/odin-rock-paper-Scissors/README.md

 # odin-rock_paper_Scissors
-This project is assignment project from HTML and CSS intermediate section of The Odin Projects.
-Although the Project is given by Odin by All the Functionality was created by me
+This project is assignment project from Foundation JavaScript section of The Odin Projects.
+Although the Project is given by Odin but All the Functionality was originally created by me